-Over the years there have been many solutions to giving a compositional semantics to nondeterministic dataflow (see [71] for fuller references).
+Over the years there have been many solutions to giving a compositional semantics to nondeterministic dataflow (see [76] for fuller references).
 But they all hinge on some form of generalized relation, to distinguish the different ways in which output is produced from input.
-A compositional semantics can be given using $stable\ spans$ of event structures, an extension of Berry's stable functions to include nondeterminism [78, 79].
+A compositional semantics can be given using stable spans of event structures, an extension of Berry's stable functions to include nondeterminism [85, 86].
 A process of nondeterministic dataflow, with input type given by an event structure A and output by an event structure B, is captured by a pair of maps (a span)

 where E is also an event structure.
-The map out: E oup B is a rigid map, i.e. a total map of event structures as in Section 2.2 which preserves the relation of causal dependency, or equivalently, a total map with the property that for a configuration x of E if y is a subconfiguration of out x then there is a (necessarily unique) subconfiguration x' of x such that out x' = y:
+The map $out : E \to B$ is a rigid map, i.e. a total map of event structures as in Section 2.2 which preserves the relation of causal dependency, or equivalently, a total map with the property that for a configuration x of E if y is a subconfiguration of out x then there is a (necessarily unique) subconfiguration x' of x such that out x' = y:

-The map $dem: E \to A$ , associated to input, is of a different character.
-It is a demand map, i.e. a function from $\mathcal{C}(E)$ to $\mathcal{C}(A)$ which preserves finite configurations and unions; $dem\ x$ is the minimum input for x to occur and is the union of the demands of its events.
-The occurrence of an event e in E demands minimum input $dem\ [e]$ and is observed as the output event out(e).
+The map $dem : E \to A$, associated to input, is of a different character.
+It is a demand map, i.e. a function from $\mathcal{C}(E)$ to $\mathcal{C}(A)$ which preserves finite configurations and unions; dem x is the minimum input for x to occur and is the union of the demands of its events.
+The occurrence of an event e in E demands minimum input dem [e] and is observed as the output event out(e).
 Deterministic stable spans, where consistent demands in A lead to consistent behaviour in E, correspond to Berry's stable functions.

-The stable span determines a $profunctor \widetilde{E}$ from the finite configurations p of A to the finite configurations q of B:
+The stable span determines a profunctor \tilde{E} from the finite configurations p of A to the finite configurations q of B:

-$$\widetilde{E}(p, q) = \{x \in \mathcal{C}(E) \mid dem \ x \subseteq p \& out \ x = q\},$$ the set of ways the input-output pair (p,q) is realized.
-Stable spans can be composed one after the other (essentially by a pullback construction); their composition agrees with the composition of their profunctors.
-They also have a nondeterministic sum, and compose in parallel, and most significantly allow a feedback operation [78].
+$$\tilde{E}(p, q) = \{ x \in \mathcal{C}(E) \mid dem \, x \subseteq p \& out \, x = q \},\$$ the set of ways the input-output pair (p, q) is realized.

+Stable spans can be composed one after the other (essentially by a pullback construction, as rigid maps extend to special demand maps between configurations)-their composition coincides with the composition of their profunctors.
+They also have a nondeterministic sum, and compose in parallel, and most significantly allow a feedback operation [85].

-In fact, stable spans were first discovered as a way to represent, and give operational meaning to, the profunctors that arose as denotations of terms in affine-HOPLA, an affine Higher Order Process LAnguage [69, 70].
+In fact, stable spans were first discovered as a way to represent, and give operational meaning to, the profunctors that arose as denotations of terms in affine-HOPLA, an affine Higher Order Process LAnguage [73, 74].
 The spans helped explain the tensor of affine-HOPLA as the parallel juxtaposition of event structures and a form of entanglement which appeared there as patterns of consistency and inconsistency on events.
-The use of stable spans in nondeterministic dataflow came later as a representation of the profunctors used in an earlier semantics [71, 78].
+The use of stable spans in nondeterministic dataflow came later as a representation of the profunctors used in an earlier semantics [76, 85].